mindsharelabs/meteor-accounts-wordpress/README.md

 # Meteor login service for self-hosted WordPress accounts

 Not ready for production.
-Update coming soon
+Update coming soon.